-Continue to release proprietary new products, achieve new design wins, and cross-sell products
+Continue to release proprietary new products, achieve new design wins, and cross-sell products future customers.

-We are focused on developing unique, new, proprietary products that bring value to our target customers in our target markets.
-These products typically are differentiated in performance but are priced competitively.
-We also focus on achieving design wins for our products with current and future customers.
 Design wins are indications by the customer that they intend to incorporate our products into their new designs.
 Our technical talent works closely with our customers in securing design wins, defining new products and in implementing and integrating our products into their systems.
 We also focus on selling our complete portfolio of products to our existing customers, as we believe the technical expertise of our marketing and sales team allows us to identify and capitalize on cross-selling opportunities.